johnwcowan/r7rs-work/MaybeEither.md

 *either*: An Either object.

-*failure*: A procedure that accepts zero arguments.
+*failure*: A procedure that accepts zero arguments (unless specified otherwise).

 *success*: A procedure that accepts one argument.

-*pred*: A predicate that accepts a single argument.
+*pred*: A predicate that accepts one argument.

 *equal*: An equivalence predicate that accepts two arguments.